furkan-1337/fog/README.md

-# FOG - Furkan's Object Grammar
+# fog - Furkan's Object Grammar

 A simple and lightweight configuration file parser and manager for .NET applications.